 Her friendly demeanor vanished when I told her that actually I wasn’t flying Delta.
 She said there was nothing she could do for me, and sent me over to Frontier.
 So I hustle over to the Frontier counter, where I get the same surly guy that I made re-print all of our boarding passes.
 Ah sweet karmic irony… He said the cutoff time for checking bags on our flight had passed, but suggested that we could leave it with baggage claim downstairs.

 So I make my way down the escalator to the baggage claim area and find the Frontier baggage claim office.
-At CVG, Frontier has a contract baggage office shared with Allegiant and Air Canada.
+At CVG at the time, Frontier had a contract baggage office shared with Allegiant and Air Canada.

 I went up to the lady manning the baggage counter and explained to her the situation.
 She said that they couldn’t hold anything like that.
 She asked me “Who told you that we could hold this?”
 I told her that the Frontier check-in agent had said so.
 Finally I waited her out and she agreed to take it.
 She took my name and returning flight information, and I ran back through security.
 Made it for my flight without a problem but we did have to miss out on our sweet sweet dinner at The Club 🙂